 Cost: Tip based

-06. Take a Self guided street tour in Barrio de Jalatlaco
+06. Take a self guided street tour in Barrio de Jalatlaco

 Oaxaca is internationally renowned for its street art depicting Oaxacan culture.
 Barrio de Jalatlaco is a proud, local neighbourhood just off the centre covered in the street art of artists such as Bouler and Irving Cano.
 While I took a street art tour with a local, it’s definitely possible to walk around this neighbourhood and do your self-guided tour.